 Club stalwart Nick Watson led a party to the Madrid Sevens.
 They were beaten in the Final 35 –7 by Leicester.
 The Club was represented by:- Eric Peters, Gareth Adams, Colin Morley, Mike Lloyd,

 Ed Rayner, Tony Iacano, Rob Amphlett, Jon Bamsey and Mark Woodman.

-Nick (at an advance, but undisclosed age), also played for the English Classicals alongside Paul Simpson, Martin Sparkes, David trick and Chalkie Wardle.
+Nick (at an advanced, but undisclosed, age), also played for the English Classicals alongside Paul Simpson, Martin Sparkes, David Trick and Chalkie Wardle.

 Main sponsors – Aguila Brewery looked after the inner man!

 Here ended Jack Rowell’s term at Bath.